farm-ng/amiga-dev-kit/website/docs/apps/launcher_v3/launcher.md

 ## Features

+### System Status Indicators
-- Gps
+- GPS
-- wifi
+- WiFi
 - Battery
 - Temperature
 - Uptime
 - CPU and Memory

+### Available Applications
-- The Settings menu allows you to make in depth adjustments to the various systems of your Amiga.
+- **Settings**: Make in-depth adjustments to the various systems of your Amiga
-- The File Manager is where you will find the recorded log files you have captured withyour Amiga.
+- **File Manager**: Access recorded log files captured with your Amiga
-- The Data Logger is the backbone of the Amiga's data logging functionalities.
-It is designed to capture and store data from various robot services and topics, facilitating later analysis, debugging, and model training.
+- **Data Logger**: The backbone of the Amiga's data logging functionalities, designed to capture and store data from various robot services and topics
-- Map Recorder
-- Job Manager
-- TeleOp
+- **Map Recorder**: Record and manage navigation maps
+- **Job Manager**: Schedule and manage automated tasks
+- **TeleOp**: Remote control and monitoring interface

 ## Getting Started

 ## Usage
 ## Troubleshooting

-Common issues and solutions will be documented in this section.